LesleyLai/blog/contents/blog/std-function/en.md

 ---
 id: std-function
-title: "What is std::function in C++, and why we need them?"
+title: "What is std::function in C++, and why do we need them?"
 lang: en
 create: '2021-01-18'
 lastModify: '2021-01-18'